 - Soy sauce: For delicious flavor and saltiness, this recipe uses a fair amount of one of my favorite ingredients – soy sauce!
 I use a low sodium option whenever possible.
 You could also use tamari to keep this recipe gluten free.

 - Mirin: This is not necessarily a common ingredient in fried rice but one I love using for its added flavor.
 It’s a rice wine that is sweet and delicious, often used in Japanese cooking.
 If you can’t find mirin, or don’t want to use it, choose a sweet cooking wine (or sherry).
-For an alcohol-free option, use 2 tsp of rice vinegar with 1 tsp sugar for each tablespoon of mirin.
+For an alcohol-free option, use 2 teaspoon of rice vinegar with 1 teaspoon sugar for each tablespoon of mirin.

 - Rice: Leftover rice that’s completely cooled is best for this recipe.
 I typically make fried rice when I have leftover rice (or purposely make extra one night earlier in the week).
 You can also use leftover quinoa (or other cooked grains) in place of rice.